Initial Prostate Cancer Diagnosis:

 • Brachytherapy

-• With adverse features detected but no lymph metastasis:
+• No adverse features and no lymph node metastases (monitor)

 CLINICAL TRIALS: